 - Romano Lav – Roma community organisation based in Govanhill, Glasgow.

 - The Space – enables people to live flourishing lives.
 4 streams of support: Community Drop-in, Community Integration, Building Better Futures & Building Community

 - Traveller’s Times – Magazine & Website by Gypsy, Roma & Traveller people for all to enjoy – challenging stereotypes & improving lives.

 - The Traveller’s Moment – A leading national charity working in partnership with Irish Travellers, English Romany Gypsies and Roma, challenging discrimination and promoting inclusion.

 - The Roma Support Group – Building bridges between Roma and non-Roma to overcome prejudice, foster understanding and improve the lives of Roma refugees and migrants in the UK.

-- LQBTIQ Roma – Existed since the beginning of time and not going away
+- LGBTIQ Roma – Existed since the beginning of time and not going away

 - ERGO Network – Strong and independent grassroots organisations are key for Roma to become equal stakeholders in society.
 Funded by EU’s EaSI Programme.
 Views here are our own.